H2S (radar): K band

 Several new features became part of the Lion Tamer effort.
 Due to the much higher resolution of the K-band signals, a new display was needed because the dot produced on the older display was too large and overlapped details on either side.
 A solution was found in the Type 216 display, which featured sector scan, which allowed the operator to select one of the eight compass rose points and the display expanded to show only that sector.
 This effectively doubled the resolution of the display.
 Meanwhile, work on the new mechanical computers for air navigation was progressing well.
 It was decided that the Mark VI should be able to connect to these systems.
 Eventually, all of these changes were rolled up into the proposed Mark VIII.

 During the late summer of 1944, as the post-D-Day operations bogged down, there was renewed interest in using the K-band system to detect tactical targets like tanks.
-Lancaster JB558 was fit with a 6-foot scanner and a K-band set and began tests at low altitudes between 1000 and 2000 feet beginning in December 1944.
+Lancaster JB558 was fitted with a 6-foot scanner and a K-band set and began tests at low altitudes between 1000 and 2000 feet beginning in December 1944.
 The results were "immediately staggering", with the displays showing high-quality images of individual buildings, roads, railways and even small streams.

 Similar experiments with the smaller 3-foot scanner were not so successful in this role.
 At a meeting on 16 December, it was decided to move ahead with Lancasters with 6-foot scanners and Mosquitos with 3-foot scanners.
 This meant the K-band equipment originally planned to be installed on the Pathfinder Force would be used on these aircraft instead.
 Pathfinder Force received the Mark IIIF X-band equipment instead.

 Ultimately, only the Mosquitoes were ready before the war ended, and carried out a total of three target marking operations for the Pathfinder Force.
 When the war ended and the Lend-Lease program ended with it, the availability of the K-band magnetrons disappeared.
 Additionally, in high-altitude tests, it was noticed that the signal disappeared in clouds, an observation that would later give rise to weather radar systems, but in the meantime made the system less than useful.
 The Director of Radar in the Air Ministry decided to embargo all work on the K-band systems for security reasons.